matteoroxis/server-sent-events/README.md

 # server-sent-events
-Repository for InfoQ article on Server Sent Events
+Repository for sample code of InfoQ Article on Server Sent Events